iSimpp/RemoteControl/README.md

 ## Setup
 1. **Install Python**: Make sure you have Python installed on your system.
 You can download it from the [official Python website](https://www.python.org/).
-2. **Install Dependencies**: Install the required Python: This process will be automated when you run the code so no worries.
+2. **Install Dependencies**: This process will be automated when you run the code so no worries.